sncfl/netex/documentation/00_introduction/3_data_organisation.md

 Each XML file is a NeTEx **PublicationDelivery**: an envelope containing one `CompositeFrame` and essential metadata (issuer, timestamp, description).

-For WP1, the CFL profile applies the following rules:
+For the MVP, the CFL profile applies the following rules:

 - **One PublicationDelivery per XML file.**
 - **One CompositeFrame per XML file.**